 Based on the above research, the following issues should be paid attention to when welding titanium metal:

-The quality control of titanium welding has a very important influence on the weld color of titanium welding.
+The quality control of titanium welding has a significant impact on the color of the resulting weld.
+Additionally, the weld color of titanium welding can also serve as an indicator of the overall quality of the welding.

-There is a very important relationship between the two.
+Therefore, there exists a crucial relationship between the two.